shdown/luastatus/README.md

 Reporting bugs, requesting features, suggesting patches
 ===
 Feel free to open an issue or a pull request.
-You can also chat on [our Gitter chat room](https://gitter.im/luastatus/community).

 Migrating from older versions
 ===